-When you earn both a Master of Business Administration (MBA) and a Master of Science (MS) in Management and Organizational Behavior, you are primed to pursue a wide variety of high-level and executive positions in business, thanks to the range of skills you will have developed through your studies.
+When you earn both a Master of Business Administration (MBA) and a Master of Science (MS) in Management and Organizational Behavior you will be primed to pursue a wide variety of high-level and executive positions thanks to the range of skills you develop through your studies.